aralroca/aralroca.com/posts/from-node-to-deno.md

 ## Express / Koa

 [Express](https://github.com/expressjs/express) and [Koa](https://github.com/koajs/koa) are the best known Node frameworks.
 They're known for their robust routing system and their HTTP helpers (redirection, caching, etc).
 Can we use them in Deno?
 The answer is not...
-But there are some equivalents.
+But there are some alternatives.

 <br />
 <img src="/images/blog-images/42.png" alt="Express and Koa logo" class="center transparent" />